 In principle, dog parks sound like a fantastic idea.
 A secure area where your dog can blow of steam whilst having a great time playing with other doggy friends.
-It also means you get to socialise with other dog owners that you get to know and don’t have to go walking for miles to tire out your high energy pooch.
+It also means you get to socialise with other dog owners that you get to know in the dog park and don’t have to go walking for miles to tire out your high energy pooch.

 The reality of it though is that there can be many more potential problems with a dog park than there are positives.
 There are horror stories about bad dog park experiences, from scuffles to biting to full out fights (between dogs and even owners) and there have been a number of reported fatalities.